 The mythology and archetypes of almost all societies have one or more characters known as “tricksters”.
 Loki was the Norse trickster, for example.
 Other tricksters: Sinbad, Isis, Kokopeli, Shiva, leprechauns, Hermes, Br’er Rabbit, the coyote/fox/Kitsune, the crow, Anansi, and Puck.
 And ancient kings had a jester.
 (There are many others we haven’t heard of, but anthropologists have – but they’re still tricksters doing their thing.
 Check Wikipedia.)

-One role tricksters play is to break apart “stuck” or “frozen” or “hidebound” situations.
+Sociologists have noticed that across cultures, one role tricksters play is to break apart “stuck” or “frozen” or “hidebound” situations.
 When everything is ALL JAMMED UP, a trickster or bull in a china shop came in and smashes or upends everything, or sneakily diverts the story’s action outside the original limitations.

 (You were probably read fairy tales as a child where some tricky creature makes a mess of things in the middle, now you know why.)

 In this story arc, after the trickster’s tricks play out, the previously DOMINANT factor in this tale of woe… the seemingly insurmountable logjam, or existential crisis, where everything is solidly stuck, or doom is impending… that stuckness gets unclogged, pieces are moveable, the situation gets workable, options seem feasible.
 Hide-bound power structures fall apart.
 An opening appears.

 Then people (heroes) start looking for, and find new solutions.